zheeeng/OSX-devconfig-formula/Node.js/NPM.md

-# npm
+# NPM

-npm is a package manager for JavaScript and the npm command-line tool is bundled with Node.js.
+NPM is a package manager for JavaScript and the NPM command-line tool is bundled with Node.js.

 Global packages are installed in `/usr/local/lib/node_modules`, you can use these packages as command line tools.
-Adding option `-g` on your npm commands enables npm commands to work globally.
+Adding option `-g` on your NPM commands enables NPM commands to work globally.

 Local packages are used as modules to support your project work.
 You can declare the necessary packages as `dependencies` for production or `devDependencies` for development or testing in `package.json` file, then simply run `npm install` to install packages.
-While installing node modules, npm will look for the higher directories which contain `node_modules` folder or `package.json` file from current directory and installs modules in it.
+While installing node modules, NPM will look for the higher directories which contain `node_modules` folder or `package.json` file from current directory and installs modules in it.

-## npm basic usage
+## Usages

 ```shell
 # Install packages: